-BBC bosses ‘furious’ after EastEnders star ‘quits after row with executives’
+BBC bosses ‘furious’ after EastEnders star ‘quits show following row with executives’

-Brian Conley, who plays fan-favourite Tom ‘Rocky’ Cotton, has ‘wanted out for a while’, according to reports
+Showrunners may be forced to rewrite the crucial Christmas storyline in the wake of Conley’s ‘departure’

-Soap star Brian Conley has reportedly quit the BBC’s popular soap opera EastEnders following a row with the show’s executives.
+EastEnders star Brian Conley has reportedly quit the popular BBC show following a row with the executives, plunging the Christmas storyline into crisis.

-Conley plays fan-favourite character Tom “Rocky” Cotton (initially Terry Cant), who made his first appearance on the show over two years ago in May 2021.
+Conley plays fan-favourite character Tom “Rocky” Cotton (initially Terry Cant), who made his first appearance on the show in May 2021.

-According to The Sun, the 62-year-old actor has demanded to be written off EastEnders as quickly as possible, following a clash with BBC bosses who are reportedly “furious” with the actor.
+The 62-year-old actor has demanded to be written out of the show as quickly as possible following a clash with BBC bosses leaving them “furious” with the actor, according to The Sun.

 The Independent has contacted representatives for Conley and BBC for comment.

-Conley has reportedly “wanted it out for a while” and isn’t “enjoying being on EastEnders any more”, the source also allegedly said.
+Conley has reportedly “wanted it out for a while” and isn’t “enjoying being on EastEnders any more”, the source added.

-His decision to exit the show has reportedly derailed the show’s long-term plans, with its creators now allegedly scrambling to rewrite storylines to accommodate Conley’s departure in time for its hotly-anticipated Christmas season.
+His decision to exit the show has reportedly derailed the show’s long-term plans, with its creators now allegedly scrambling to rewrite storylines to accommodate Conley’s departure in time for the show’s crucial Christmas storyline.

 “Whatever has wound him up, it feels like he can’t get out of there quick enough – and now they’re going to have to rewrite their storyline plans for his rapid exit,” the insider source reportedly told the publication.